th7mo/th7mo.com/stalwart.md

 ### Manual setup

 This configuration is for other email clients.
-It is possible that not every listed setting is required by your email client.
+It is possible that not every listed setting is required by the chosen email client.
 The individual setting names can vary too.

 #### Incoming server settings (IMAP)